 The AV Integrator is required to verify that the mounting surface will support the weight of the projector, mounting bracket and associated loads imposed during maintenance.
+Refer to "AV-SCH-04- V4.0 Standard AV Equipment List"

 Projector mounts must include an equipment cage to securely ancillary equipment and other associated components and power supplies.